abhishek-kumar-code/Redfish_Public/Specification.md

 ***Query parameters for Filter***

 The $filter parameter indicates to the implementation that it should include a subset of the members of a collection based on the expression specified as the value of the filter clause.
 The $filter query parameter is a set of properties and literals with an operator.
 The literal values can be strings enclosed in single quotes, numbers, or boolean values.
-The service shall reject $filter requests if the literal value does not match the data type for the property specified by responding with HTTP Status code [400](#status-400).
+The service should reject $filter requests if the literal value does not match the data type for the property specified by responding with HTTP Status code [400](#status-400).
 The $filter section of the OData ABNF components specification contains the grammar for the allowable syntax of the $filter query parameter with the additional restriction that only built-in filter operations (expressed below) are supported.

 The following table represents the Redfish allowable operators that shall be supported for $filter if $filter is implemented: